kinnay/NintendoClients/README.md

 To import this into your code, run `python setup.py install` or place the `nintendo` folder somewhere Python can find it.

-You might need to adjust your scripts if you update this package (it may receive backwards compatibility breaking changes at any time).
+You might need to adjust your scripts if you pull new commits from this package (it may receive backwards compatibility breaking changes at any time).

 Take a look at the [wiki](https://github.com/Kinnay/NintendoClients/wiki) for protocol documentation and other useful information.